 - 3.4.2 If a CA was completed, the FHP shall undergo a full Alberta referral and review to ensure the direction in the CA has been implemented. - 3.4.3 All FHPs submitted by operators who harvest more than 30,000 m3 each year from crown land, must be validated by a RFP.
-Validation means that, the OGRs were followed, the SHS was followed or variances identified, and all affected operators have agreed to the design. - 3.4.4 Other forest operators affected by the FHP must agree, in writing, with the FHP before it will be approved. (see section 5.1) - 3.4.5 Maps shall accurately show the following information: - a) the approved forest inventory; - b) approved SHS and variances, and additions to the SHS; - c) all laid out Class 1 3 roads within harvest areas and harvest area boundaries for all timber operators; - d) digital shape files, or other approved format, for all laid out harvest area boundaries, inter-block roads, and watercourse crossing locations; - e) all proposed Class 4 inter-block roads;
+Validation means that, the OGRs were followed, the SHS was followed or variances identified, and all affected operators have agreed to the design. (see section 5.1.1) - 3.4.4 All block boundaries and inter-block roads shall be laid out before submission of the FHP. - 3.4.5 There shall be discussion to resolve significant issues with Alberta before the FHP is submitted, preferably before harvest block layout has occurred.
+Topics to be discussed may include (but not be limited to) the following: